-(8) A person in control of a critical infrastructure must demarcate and place a notice, in the prescribed format and manner, on premises constituting a critical infrastructure, in order to notify persons that the premises are declared a critical infrastructure.
+- (8) A person in control of a critical infrastructure must as far as practically possible demarcate and place a notice, in the prescribed format and manner, on premises 45 constituting a critical infrastructure, in order to notify persons that the premises are declared a critical infrastructure. - (9) A person to whom functions are assigned in terms of this Chapter must exercise such powers and perform such duties subject to the Constitution and with due regard to the fundamental rights of every person.